Developing great endophytes

 No one size fits all

 Different strains of endophyte vary in their effect on ryegrass.
-In one case we even found a parasitic endophyte!
-It significantly reduced ryegrass yield and health, and made it more susceptible to disease, disastrous effects we do not want on farms.
+In one case, we even found a parasitic endophyte!
+It significantly depressed ryegrass yield, and made it more susceptible to disease, disastrous effects we do not want on farms.
+Some endophytes seem to do nothing.
+Others reduce winter growth, or can increase autumn growth.

 Teamwork makes the dream work